Surrogate models for lightcurves and photosphere properties of Type II supernovae: Application to real observations

 \subsection{SN~2004et}

-SN~2004et was discovered in September 2004 and classified as a Type II SN~\citep{Zwitter2004}, at a distance of $\approx 5.5$Mpc~\citep{Li2005} (although this distance has since been updated).
-Images from before the SN provided a strong constraint on the progenitor ZAMS mass of $15 \pm 2~M_{\odot}$~\citep{Li2005}.
-Although there are also lower progenitor mass estimates of $\approx 8~M_{\odot}$~\citep{Crockett2011}.
-A number of constraints on the progenitor mass and explosion properties have been placed through spectroscopic~\citep{Jerkstrand2012} and hydrodynamical modelling~\citep{Sahu2006, Utrobin2009, Maguire2010}, with the latter always providing a high-mass estimate of $\geq 20~M_{\odot}$ inconsistent with any constraints on the progenitor.
+SN~2004et was discovered in September 2004 and classified as a Type II SN~\citep{Zwitter2004}, at a distance of $\approx 5.5$Mpc~\citep{Li2005} (although this distance has since been updated to 7.72\,$\pm$\,0.10 Mpc~\citep{Tinyanont2019}).
+Pre-explosion imaging from before the discovery provides strong constraints on the progenitor of SN~2004et of $M_{\rm ZAMS} = 15 \pm 2~M_{\odot}$~\citep{Li2005}. although there are also lower progenitor mass estimates from such observations of $\approx 8~M_{\odot}$~\citep{Crockett2011}.
+A number of constraints on the progenitor mass and explosion properties have been placed through spectroscopic~\citep{Jerkstrand2012} and hydrodynamical modelling~\citep{Sahu2006, Utrobin2009, Maguire2010} of the SN, with the latter always providing a high-mass estimate of $\geq 20~M_{\odot}$ inconsistent with any constraints on the progenitor.
 Hydrodynamical models also place a constraint on the explosion properties and nickel masses with a ${}^{56}$Ni mass estimate of $0.06 \pm 0.04 M_{\odot}$~\citep{Maguire2010} and explosion energies of $1.2 \pm 0.3 \times 10^{51}$erg.